terminaldweller/lclip/README.md

 * lua5.3
 * [luaposix](https://github.com/luaposix/luaposix)
 * [argparse](https://github.com/mpeterv/argparse)
 * [luasqlite3](http://lua.sqlite.org/index.cgi/home): luasqlite3 comes in two flavours.
-One include sqlite3 in the lua rock itself and one does not.
+One includes sqlite3 in the lua rock itself and one does not.
 If you choose to install the rock without sqlite3 you need to have that installed on your system.
 * [detect-secrets](https://github.com/Yelp/detect-secrets)
 * xclip
 * wl-clipboard